zeh/random-art-generator/README.md

 ## Downloading Random Art Generator

-Check the [beta build actions](https://github.com/zeh/random-art-generator/actions?query=workflow%3A%22Beta+release%22+is%3Asuccess), click any of the builds, and download the executable file built for your system.
-Windows, Linux, and macOS builds are currently available, and each package contains a single command-line executable ("rag") that can be used.
+Check the [releases](https://github.com/zeh/random-art-generator/releases) page to download the latest stable versions for macOS, Linux, and Windows.
+Each package contains a single command-line executable ("rag") that can be used.

+Alternatively, check the [beta build actions](https://github.com/zeh/random-art-generator/actions?query=workflow%3A%22Beta+release%22+is%3Asuccess), click any of the builds, and download the executable file built for your system.
 New beta builds are made on every merge to the `dev` branch.
-In the future, stable releases and changelogs should be available once the application reaches a more mature state.

 ## Running Random Art Generator